davidlougheed/strkit/README.md

   --min-allele-reads 2 \  # Minimum number of supporting reads needed to call a specific allele size --flank-size 70 \  # Size of the flanking region to use on either side of a region to properly anchor reads
 ```

+If you want to output a full call report, you can use the `--json output-file.json` argument to
+specify a path to output a more detailed JSON document to.
+This document contains 99% CIs, peak
+labels, and some other information that isn't included in the normal TSV file.

 Slow performance can result from running `strkit call` or `strkit re-call` on a system with OpenMP,
 due to a misguided  attempt at multithreading under the hood somewhere in Numpy/Scipy (which doesn't work